AleksiAhtiainen/ai-sandbox/README.md

 - Investigate replacing the 9p `cache=loose` share with virtiofs (and POSIX-lock pass-through), which would give host + multiple VMs a coherent view of `~/koski-share/` and make concurrent access safer.
+- Investigate, if there is a way to get IntelliJ IDEA working with HW acceleration in MacOS UTM hosted VM
 - Figure out the recommended way to create signed commits and push to GitHub from inside the VM (e.g. forwarding the host's 1Password SSH agent over a vsock/TCP bridge, or a per-VM signing key registered with GitHub).
 Until